IsaacLi74/Euler_Sieve/README.md

 This repository contains a Lean 4 proof demonstrating that a linear sieve (often referred to as the “Euler sieve”) correctly generates:
 1. the list of primes between 2 and 𝑛.
-2. the least factor function between 2 and 𝑛.
+2. the least factor function with domain between 2 and 𝑛.

 Running the Code
 To try out the code: